sendbird/sendbird-platform-sdk-java/docs/GroupChannelApi.md

 <a name="gcCheckIfMemberById"></a>
 # **gcCheckIfMemberById**
-> GcCheckIfMemberByIdResponse gcCheckIfMemberById(channelUrl, userId, apiToken)
+> GcCheckIfMemberByIdResponse gcCheckIfMemberById(apiToken, channelUrl, userId)

 Check if member